Frequently, and infrequently, asked questions.

 Q / Do the local airlines ever offer discounts?

 A / Sometimes the local airlines offer cash discounts for walk-up/standby customers.
 If you don’t mind taking the risk, you can try that to save a few dollars.
 Keep in mind that each plane carries only 12 passengers, though.
-If you want to be sure to have a seat, you need to book in advance and pay the regular fare.
+If, on the other hand, you want to be sure to have a seat, you need to book in advance and pay the regular fare.
+This is something we can help you with.
 If you book your air ticket through Maya Beach Hotel, then we include a complimentary ground transfer between the Placencia airstrip and the hotel.
 If you book your own local flights and want us to arrange a pickup, the cost is US $30 for a round-trip transfer for 1-4 persons between the Placencia airstrip and the Maya Beach Hotel.
 Transfers must be booked in advance, but if you make your travel plans at the last minute, you can get a taxi from the Placencia airstrip to the hotel for the standard fare of US $20.

 Q / Can I get there without flying?